-Under the proposed action, the Marine Corps would develop live-fire training ranges on Tinian (CNMI) to support the training and operations of Marine Corps units relocating to Guam.
+Under the proposed action, the Marine Corps would construct facilities and infrastructure to conduct training on Tinian (CNMI) to support the training and operations of Marine Corps units relocating to Guam.
 DoD currently leases, for military purposes, approximately two-thirds of the northern portion of Tinian.
 Elements of the proposed training consist of the following:

-- 1. Firing Ranges: a Rifle KD Range, Automated Combat Pistol/Military Police Firearms Qualification Course, Platoon Battle Course, and Field Firing Range are proposed on Tinian - 2.
+- 1. Firing Ranges: a Rifle KD Range, Automated Combat Pistol Range, Platoon Battle Course, and Field Firing Range are proposed on Tinian - 2.
 Airspace Management: Airspace use overlying the proposed firing range would continue as currently managed by the FAA.
 Establishment of SUA is not required or proposed for the firing ranges.